Michigan’s Little Bavaria

 The idea of founding Frankenmuth was first fostered due to a German missionary named Frederick Wyneken working in the states of Indiana, Ohio, and Michigan.
 In 1840, he wrote an appeal to all the Lutherans in Germany for help, telling them of the hardships of the German pioneers in his region and of their lack of pastors, churches, and schools.

 Loehe wrote the pastor of a Swabian settlement in Michigan to recommend a site for his mission colony.
 He approved the location along the Cass River in Michigan, naming it “Frankenmuth”.
 The German word “Franken” represents the Province of Franconia in the Kingdom of Bavaria, and the German word “Muth” means courage, thus the city name Frankenmuth means “courage of the Franconians”.
-Thirteen people, mostly farmers from the area around Neuendettelsau (eight were from Rosstal) volunteered to form the colony.
+Fifteen people, mostly farmers from the area around Neuendettelsau (eight were from Rosstal) volunteered to form the colony.
 Loehe selected Pastor August Craemer, a graduate of Erlangen University who was, in 1844, teaching German at Oxford, England, to train to be the mission colony’s pastor and leader.

 The emigrants departed from Nuernberg on April 5, 1845 and traveled by foot, wagons, and trains to Bremerhafen, where they bought the provisions for their voyage.
 On April 20 they boarded the CAROLINE, where four engaged couples in the party were married, since they hadn’t been able to satisfy the strict German marriage law requirements.
 The trip began with a bad start, as the drunken captain steered the ship into a sand bank of the Weser River.
 Because of winds and storms, they had to sail around Scotland instead of through the English Channel.

 To reach Michigan, they took a steamboat, a train (which collided with a coal train, giving them only slight injuries), and another steamboat.
 They took another steamer to Detroit and then a sailing ship on Lake Huron for a week-long trip to Bay City.
 From there they had to pull the ship 15 miles up the Saginaw River to Saginaw, where they stayed until their exact settlement site was chosen.
-They were objects of curiosity to the French and English of the city because of their Franconian dress and habits.
+They were objects of curiosity to the French and English because of their Franconian dress and habits.

 A few of the colonists walked to the future settlement region to examine the land.
 They selected a slightly hilly area which reminded them of the native Mittelfranken and built a rough shelter there.
 On August 18, almost four months after they had left Bremerhafen, the 15 colonists packed their belongings in an oxcart and walked about 12 miles through forest, thickets, and swamps to Frankenmuth.